SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-settings.md

 * __Opening, Downloading, Viewing Items, or Viewing Item Properties__

-You can use the filters on the right hand side to customize the report.
-SharePoint Objects filter will allow you to change the site collections.
-While Audit Settings filter will allow you to filter by specific audit setting.
+You can use the filters on the right-hand side to customize the report.
+SharePoint Objects filter will allow you to change the site collections, while the Audit Settings filter will allow you to filter by specific audit setting.